AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 You can then develop your analysis specifying the `data/current` path when reading in data.
 This way, your directory names will be compatible with the file structure established by the [OpenScPCA data download script](#using-the-download-data-script).

-Within `data/portal-downloads`, we further recommend organizing your files in the same manner [as the official OpenScPCA data download script does](#downloaded-data-file-structure), as in:
+Within `data/portal-downloads`, we further recommend organizing your files in the same manner [as the OpenScPCA data download script does](#downloaded-data-file-structure), as in:

 ```sh
 data